philipturner/amx-benchmarks/README.md

 >
 > \**De-interleaving the complex multiplications (CHEMM, ZHEMM) into four separate multiplications of their real and complex parts (SGEMM, DGEMM).
 This improves ALU utilization with the AMX and `simdgroup_matrix`.

+Using 75% of the performance cores' NEON, all of the AMX's FP64 GEMM compute, and all of the GPU's eFP64, the M1 Max could reach 1658 GFLOPS FP64.
+This is 4.3x more than the CPU core's NEON alone and 2.8x faster than the GPU's eFP64 alone.
+However, using all of that simultaneously causes thermal throttling, decreasing performance by a factor of ~1.5x.
+The throttling doesn't cancel out the performance gains.

 ## Linear Algebra Benchmark: GFLOPS/k

 GFLOPS is not a plural noun.
 GFLOPS is a rate: (G)Billion (FL)Floating Point (OP)Operations per (S)Second.
 People sometimes say GFLOPS/second to clarify.
 That translates to GFLOP/second/second.
 Data throughput is a measure of speed.
 Speed requires units of velocity, not acceleration.
 GFLOPs is a plural noun.
 Occasionally, I use GFLOPs to specify the number of floating-point operations required for a linear algebra operation.
 Pay close attention to the capitalization of `s`.
 Source code in this repository should use `numGFLOP(S|s)` to clarify the difference, while respecting the convention of camel case.